Scheduling for SENIOR year

 - that you discuss your selections with teachers, parents and counselors to make sure the class will be a good fit for you and your overall schedule will be manageable!

-- review your Xello EDP career and college interests to support course selections and your future planning.
+- review your Xello EDP career and college interests to support course selections and allign with your future planning.

 - review the scheduling materials and take time to create a quality schedule you will be satisfied with next year.